markreg/reactive-touch/readme.md

 # reactive-touch

-Touch bindings for [reactive](https://github.com/component/reactive) with [Hammer](https://hammerjs.github.io/).
+Configurable touch bindings for [reactive](https://github.com/component/reactive) with [Hammer](https://hammerjs.github.io/).
 Use on-swipe, on-tap, on-rotate and many more in your reactive views.

 > Jump to: [Example](#example) - [Usage](#usage) - [Install](#install) - [Test](#test) - [License](#license)